ZetaVII/Task-Manager-App/Specification.md

 ### Non-functional Requirements
  *  System prompt messages are presented with a font size between 20 and 24.
  *  All system message prompts have a response time within 1 second after its trigger.
- *  The "Save changes" button is represented by a colorful and clearly visible box.
+ *  The "Delete" button is represented by a colorful and clearly visible box.

 ### Glossary
 * user = a person with an existing account and at least one task, who wants to delete a task.